genebean/genebean-winbind/README.md

 ## Limitations

-This module has only been tested on Red Hat 5, CentOS 6 & 7, and SLES 11 & 12.
+This module has only been tested on Red Hat 5, CentOS 6 & 7, SLES 11 & 12, and Debian 9 & 10.

 ## Troubleshooting